bitrix24/b24restdocs/api-reference/catalog/product-property-enum/catalog-product-property-enum-delete.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the required parameters are not specified
+- required parameters are not specified
-- there is no response in case of an error
+- no response in case of error
 - no examples in other languages

 {% endnote %}